 In 1958, Guinn established a general medical practice in the poverty-stricken Stop Six neighborhood in southeast Fort Worth, and for decades served as the only licensed general practitioner in the area.
 As a community leader from a prominent family, he was urged in 1965 by a group of African American students from Texas Christian University (TCU) to run in the at-large city council elections.
 As a political novice, Guinn sought advice from TCU professor of government, John Haltom, about city issues, the political power structure of Fort Worth, and how to mobilize support.
 However, the downtown business establishment, known as the “Good Government League” (GGL), declined to offer Guinn any public or financial support, and he lost the election to future mayor R.M.
 “Sharkey” Stovall.

 In 1967, Guinn chose to run again, and this time gained public backing from the GGL which now sought to guide Fort Worth through the late 1960s without major social or political upheaval.
 The League saw support for Guinn as a means to achieve that goal.
 While he did not get a majority of the votes in the primary election, Guinn won the subsequent runoff on April 24, 1967, by more than 9,500 votes over a white candidate, Tommy Thompson.
 Shortly thereafter, he was invited by the Lyndon Johnson administration to a state dinner as recognition of his accomplishment.

 Guinn ran unopposed in 1969, but retired after his second term.
-He returned fulltime to his medical practice and continues to see patients at the same clinic he founded in 1958 at 5304 Ramey Avenue in Fort Worth.
+He returned full time to his medical practice and continued to see patients at the same clinic he founded in 1958 at 5304 Ramey Avenue in Fort Worth.